PUNJAB NORTH (Lahore, Rawalpindi, Faisalabad) Dec 21-28, 2021

 Capital of Punjab and the country’s 2nd largest city, as well as the 26th largest city in the world.
 Lahore is one of Pakistan’s wealthiest cities and is one of Pakistan’s most socially liberal, progressive, and cosmopolitan cities.

-Lahore reached its height under the Mughal Empire between the late 16th and early 18th centuries and served as its capital city for a number of years.
+Lahore reached its height under the Mughal Empire between the late 16th and early 18th centuries and served as its capital city for several years.
 The city was captured by the forces.
 Lahore eventually became the capital of the Sikh Empire in the early 19th century and regained some of its lost grandeur.
 Lahore was central to the independence movements of both India and Pakistan.
 Lahore experienced some of the worst rioting during the Partition period preceding Pakistan’s independence.

 Lahore is a major center for Pakistan’s publishing industry and remains the foremost center of Pakistan’s literary scene.
 The city is also a major centre of education in Pakistan with some of Pakistan’s leading universities based in the city.
 Lahore is also home to Pakistan’s film industry, Lollywood, and is a major centre of Qawwali music.
 The city also hosts much of Pakistan’s tourist industry, with major attractions including the Walled City, the famous Badshahi and Wazir Khan mosques, as well as several Sikh and Sufi shrines.

 Lahore has bad pollution – all the vehicles but mainly from all the brick kilns that belch a lot of smoke.
-You can hardly see blue sky,
+You can hardly see the blue sky,

 Gulshan-e-Iqbal Park.
 Urban Legend.
 This large urban family park has extensive areas of grass and moderately mature trees, playgrounds, and an amusement park.
 This is the first place I have had to show my vaccination card in all of Pakistan.